The geometric distribution of Selmer groups of elliptic curves over function fields: Summary of Selmer spaces

 \subsection{Reviewing the definition of the Selmer space}

 Here, we briefly recall the construction of the Selmer space and related spaces introduced in \cite[\S3]{landesman:geometric-average-selmer}.
 The new content in this section occurs in \autoref{subsection:rank-sheaf} where we introduce an sheaf is isomorphic to the Selmer sheaf (\autoref{subsubsection:selmer-space} for the definition) on a dense open.
 This sheaf is closely related to the L-function of elliptic curves, and hence gives us a way to access the analytic ranks of elliptic curves in terms of the Selmer sheaf.
+Our notation differs slightly from that of \cite{landesman:geometric-average-selmer} due to a minor error (only appearing in characteristic $3$), as we will explain further in \autoref{remark:espace-notation}.